Sciences

 In order to survive, animals need air, food, water, and shelter; they also need to avoid becoming another animal’s food.
 The selective pressure of predation has resulted in the evolution of an incredibly diverse range of antipredator adaptations across the animal kingdom.
 The phenomenon of predation and the portfolio of defences prey species utilise to evade it are of great ecological and evolutionary significance.
 The aim of this course is to introduce students to the field of behavioural ecology, the predation sequence framework, and a range of fascinating antipredator behaviours observable in prey species.
 By focussing on behavioural defences specifically, the course will explore how use of defences can be context-sensitive, varying depending on factors relating to the predator, the prey, and/or the environmental conditions.

-Through focused exploration of antipredator behaviours, and the trade-offs involved in their use, you will be provided with the opportunity to exercise your intellectual curiosity and develop essential scientific skills such as: defining key terms, literature research, critical engagement, collaboration, and presenting.
+Through focused exploration of antipredator behaviours, and the trade-offs involved in their use, you will be provided with the opportunity to exercise your intellectual curiosity and develop essential scientific skills such as: defining key terms, literature research, critical engagement, and group discussion.

 Elective tutor: Dr Rosalind McKenna